Gibbons-Lab/isb_course_2021/docs/models/talk.md

 # Flux Balance Analysis (FBA)

-Can we infer the most likely fluxes in a biological system if we know all available metabolic reactions?
+Can we infer the most likely fluxes in a biological system, given a set of environmental constraints, if we know all available metabolic reactions?

 ---